GregRos/wampus/README.md

 Note that transform steps are added LIFO (or maybe Last-In-First-Executed), so the initial steps will be fallbacks to steps you add later (this, again, allows Wampus to have its own fallback steps).

+### Transform types

+Wampus uses four transforms:

+1. Object transformations
+   1. `jsonToObject`
+   2. `objectToJson`
+2. Error transformations
+   1. `errorToErrorResponse`
+   2. `errorResponseToError`

+The transforms `jsonToObject` and `objectToJson` recursively transform all objects within `args` and `kwargs` properties in both directions.

+The error transformations are applied when turning a JavaScript error into an error response, and vice versa.
+Before the error transformations are applied, the object transformations are first applied on the `args` and `kwargs` fields.

+Note that there is little reason to use recursion in the error transformations, but it's still an option.

 ## Stack trace service

 Due to the asynchronous nature of WAMP, there is no stack trace information linking a WAMP message being sent and a WAMP error being received in response to that message.